uniflow-kt/uniflow-kt/doc/compose.md

 ## Jetpack Compose 🚀

-When working with Jetpacvk compose, you can simply observe your `AndroidDataFlow` states with the `states` property.
+When working with Jetpack compose, you can simply observe your `AndroidDataFlow` states with the `states` property.
 From it you can observe Uniflow `UIState` and observe them as Compose `State`, with `observeAsState()`:

 `states.observeAsState().value?.let { state -> }`